Zardoz89/ftldoc/README.md

 * templateDirectory : A path where to use custom freemarker templates to generate the documentation.
 * freemarkerFileExtesion : Freemarker files extensión.
 By default it's "ftl"

+### Parallel builds

+FtlDoc it's annotated as thread safe.
+Shouldm't be any problem using on parallel builds, if you aren't trying to write the generated documentation files on the same directory (For example /tmp/myFtlDoc/).

 ### Usage as CLI

 Example: